zodiaq/esphome-inkbird-iam-t1/README.md

 Added:
 - Return NAN value for
   - Values out of range.
   - Events unrelated to actual sensor readings.
+- Setting the correct state class.